mondo-project/mondo-demo-wt/collab-demo.md

 ### Enabling authentication for the (optional) remote management

 ```
+Connect to the MONDO Server remote management URL using the MONDO client product.
-Thrift commands that should be executed:
+Commands that should be executed:

 # phase 1: no authentication on the server